 The Form of Proxy can be electronically lodged with Tricor via TIIH Online at https://tiih.com.my.
-Please follow the procedures set out in the Administrative Guide.
+Please follow the procedures set out in the Administrative Guide for the 10th AGM.

-8. For the purpose of determining a unitholder who shall be entitled to attend the 9th AGM via the RP facility, the Manager shall be requesting Bursa Malaysia Depository Sdn Bhd, in accordance with Section 34(1) of the SICDA to issue a General Meeting Record of Depositors as at 7 October 2021.
-Only a depositor whose name appears on the General Meeting Record of Depositors as at 7 October 2021 shall be entitled to attend the said meeting or appoint proxy(ies) to attend in his stead.
+8. For the purpose of determining a unitholder who shall be entitled to attend the 10th AGM via the RP facility, the Manager shall be requesting Bursa Malaysia Depository Sdn Bhd, in accordance with Section 34(1) of the SICDA to issue a General Meeting Record of Depositors as at 6 October 2022.
+Only a depositor whose name appears on the General Meeting Record of Depositors as at 6 October 2022 shall be entitled to attend the said meeting or appoint proxy(ies) to attend in his stead.